 Accountancy forms the backbone of commerce, government, and even computer systems.
 Accountants prepare and file tax documents, audit organizations, and can be vital to the operations of an IT department.
 For that reason, attaining the top accounting credential, a CPA license, is one of the most strenuous tasks in professional life.
 Each state has its own requirements for its CPAs and Utah is no different.
-Keep reading to learn the steps you must take to become licensed by the Utah Board of Accountancy.
+Keep reading to learn the steps CPA candidates must take to become licensed by the Utah National Association of State Board of Accountancy.

-The bulk of your preparation for the CPA test and licensure consists in your education.
+The bulk of your preparation for becoming a CPA will be the CPA test and licensure education.
 It's vital to put in long hours studying and make sure that you get the highest GPA possible.
-Not only do you need all of the information for the CPA examination, but your future employers may be interested in your class rank.
+Not only do you need all of the information for the CPA exam, but your future employers may be interested in your class rank.
 Naturally, they will want an assurance that they are providing their clients with the best advice and service possible.

-According to Utah's statutes and rules, you must complete your undergraduate degree and complete a total of 150 semester hours (225 quarter hours.)
-The Board emphasizes the importance of a graduate degree, or at least graduate coursework.
+According to Utah's statutes and rules, CPA candidates must complete an undergraduate degree and complete a total of 150 credit hours (225 quarter hours.)
+The National Association of State Board of Accountancy emphasizes the importance of a graduate degree, or at least graduate coursework.
 That is, you should graduate with a master's degree in taxation or accounting.
-If you opt for a Master of Business Administration (MBA,) your coursework should include 24 semester hours in accounting that cover:
+If you opt for a Master of Business Administration (MBA,) your coursework should include 24 credit hours in accounting that cover:

 - Management accounting

-If you have a baccalaureate degree in accounting, you must complete the remaining 30 hours to satisfy the Board.
+If you have a baccalaureate degree, you must complete the remaining 30 hours to satisfy the Board.
 All in all, your transcripts should reflect:

-- 8 semester hours in graduate-level accounting courses
+- 8 credit hours in graduate-level accounting courses

-- 12 semester hours in graduate-level business or accounting courses
+- 12 credit hours in graduate-level business or accounting courses

-- 10 semester hours in graduate or upper level accounting or business-related courses
+- 10 credit hours in graduate or upper level accounting or business-related courses

-Your business-related courses must include a minimum of 2 semester hours covering each of the following subjects:
+Your business-related courses must include a minimum of 2 credit hours covering each of the following subjects: